boxwise/boxtribute/docs/adr/adr_improved_frontend_dx.md

 Proposed, Implementing

 ## Context
 Frontend development experience in its current form is quite lacking.
-Imposes a lot of artificial difficulties, tooling doesn't work as expected, and adds friction to our FE contributors.
+It imposes a lot of artificial difficulties, tooling doesn't work as expected and adds friction to our FE contributors.

+Local installation of packages and tooling might not play well with the codebase.
+Things like TS, ESlint, and Prettier might not work at all without a lot of fiddling.

 We want to make FE development better.